Myrtillus/openstreetmap-tile-server-from-marasu/README.md

     docker run -p 80:80 -v openstreetmap-data:/var/lib/postgresql/10/main -d marasu/openstreetmap-tile-server run

-Your tiles will now be available at http://localhost:80/tile/{z}/{x}/{y}.png.
+Your tiles will now be available at http://localhost:80/tiles/{z}/{x}/{y}.png and winter version at http://localhost:80/tiles_winter/{z}/{x}/{y}.png.
 If you open `leaflet-demo.html` in your browser, you should be able to see the tiles served by your own machine.
 Note that it will initially quite a bit of time to render the larger tiles at low zoom level for the first time.

 ## Preserving rendered tiles